stillKeith/Porject/experment.md

 ## K-nearest neighbour(kNN)

 K-nearest neighbour(kNN) is a widely known model and one of the most simply machine learning algorithms.
 It is an instance-based or lazy learner.
-This means it doesn’t require any training as it does its leaning from the data in the currently being used.
+This means it doesn't require any training as it does its leaning from the data in the currently being used.
 It works by analysing values around the target value. k is the number of values the model will consideration.
 If k = 1 then the model will only take one value and use that value as the output.
 If k = 3 the model will look at the 3 closes values and use the value that has the majority.
 For problems with only two classes k should always be an odd value to avoid ties.
 In other cases, k should not be a multiple of the number of classes again this is to avoid ties.

 ## Naive Bayes